tmtsoftware/osw-examples/docs/src/main/paradox/lscs/input-output.md

     val CALIBRATE: Value = Value(4, "CALIBRATE")
   }

-  import ActuatorModes.*

 val actuatorChoices: Choices    = Choices.from(OFF.toString, TRACK.toString, SLEW.toString, CALIBRATE.toString)
 val actuatorModeKey: GChoiceKey = ChoiceKey.make("MODE", actuatorChoices)
 val targetKey: Key[Float]       = KeyType.FloatKey.make("TARGET")
 ```

-The values must be imported.
-This is also true with the API is used externally.
-Each enumeration is supported
+The choice values must be imported as shown.
+This is also true when the API is used externally (i.e., not inside the command implementation).
-with a `GChoiceKey` and the Choices are made up of the enumeration values as Strings.
+Each enumeration is supported with a `GChoiceKey` and the Choices are made up of the enumeration values as Strings.

 The last line shows that there is a Float key for the TARGET value.
 Note that the API takes a Double, not a Float.
-This is because in Scala (and Java) you must add an `f` to make a value a Float.
+This is because in Scala (and Java) you must add an `f` to make a value a Float, which is annoying.
 The conversion from a Double to a
 Float is done inside the code to make it a little more friendly to typing.

 ## Conversion to Setup